enamestry/lol_esports_analysis/README.md

 #### Bivariate Analysis

 I also wanted to conduct bivariate analysis to see how some of the relevant variables interacted with each other.
 The first relationships I wanted to look at were the gold and xp over time for winning vs losing players, which are pictured in the first and second graphs below.
 They were about what I expected, but it was difficult to take away more than the expected basic relationship from these graphs.
 Next, I wanted to reinvestigate the strange multimodal distribution for player gold at 10 minutes, so I separated it out by player role.
-I was able to find that supports had significantly lower gold on average than the rest of the roles, which likely accounted for the smaller curve in the first graph.
+I was able to find that supports had significantly lower gold on average than the rest of the roles, which likely accounted for the smaller curve in the univariate graph.

  <iframe
  src="assets/fig_got.html"